 Upodi captures, to the extent possible, the truncated identification of a card from any payment provider.
-A truncated identification is removing several of the numbers in the PAN (typically with an x), not masking these numbers example: 123456XXXXXX1234, whereby X represents removed data, not masked data.
+A truncated identification removes several of the numbers in the PAN, typically be replacing the numbers with an X. Example: 123456XXXXXX1234.
+X represents removed data, not masked data.
 If you store all of the above including the PAN, you must comply with SAQ D as a minimum.

 - Host any webpages receiving credit card information using SSL.
 Cardholder data should never be sent without SSL.